ppeble/emissary-ingress.dev/content/en/docs/3.2/topics/install/migrate-to-2-alternate.md

 ---
     title: Upgrade $productName$ with a separate cluster
     description: "Instructions for how to upgrade $productName$ to $versionTwoX$.
-Transfer your current configuration of $AESproductName$ or $OSSproductName$ to $versionTwoX$."
+Transfer your current configuration of Emissary or $OSSproductName$ to $versionTwoX$."
 ---
 import Alert from '@material-ui/lab/Alert';

 # Upgrading $productName$ with a separate cluster

-You can upgrade from any version of $AESproductName$ or $OSSproductName$ to any version of either by installing the new version in a new Kubernetes cluster, then copying over configuration as needed.
+You can upgrade from any version of Emissary or $OSSproductName$ to any version of either by installing the new version in a new Kubernetes cluster, then copying over configuration as needed.
 This is the way to be absolutely certain that each installation cannot affect the other: it is extremely safe, but is also significantly more effort.

-For example, to upgrade from some other version of $AESproductName$ or
+For example, to upgrade from some other version of Emissary or
 $OSSproductName$ to $productName$ $versionTwoX$:

 1. Install $productName$ $versionTwoX$ in a completely new cluster.